BoazTrauthwein/myFuelProject/README.md

 This project is part of the academic course: Engineering Methods for Software Systems Development.
 The project was developed by a team of 5 students.
-The project represents a system for gas stations management.
+It represents a system for gas stations management.
 The development of the software was done in client-server architecture, written in JAVA and uses MySQL DB.